aragan96/CS6381_Team3_FinalProject/README.md

 # CS 6381 Final Project (Team 3)

+## Project Overview: ##
+We will be using Apache Spark, a leading distributed computing framework, to analyze a large dataset.

 ## Project Goals: ##

-* Use Apache Spark to anaylze a large dataset.
+* TODO